This is based on opinion. Please don't list it on a work's trope example list.

 The story of Hinzelmann, the child in the dark

-It's sobering that Laura died because she cheated on Shadow with his best friend, and was asking for a handjob while she was drunk and he was the designated driver.
+It's sobering that Laura died because she cheated on Shadow with his best friend, and was giving him a blowjob while she was drunk and he was the designated driver.
 It's even worse when Laura starts to look out for Shadow, while resenting that he brought her back by accident.

 When Shadow and Laura are finally reunited, Shadow after coming back from the dead and Laura ... well, as well, note somewhat.
 It's not really clarified if it was permanent.
 But she'd stabbed what became the spear of Odin through her stomach to get to Mr. World. and Shadow asks her if he can bring her back.
 She tells him she'd rather go the other way.
 He does so, with a coin trick.

 Shadow finding Allison's body.
 He can see the fear in her wide open eyes and the tears still frozen to her cheeks.

 The realization that hits Shadow and the reader: that Mr. Wednesday was his father and used him as a sacrifice to start the war between the old and new gods.
 Shadow doesn't even have good catharsis because when he meets the original avatar of Odin in Iceland, that Odin isn't the conniving Mr. Wednesday.